- 1 What is carnival?

 Don’t forget to follow us @_carnivaland

 Rio Carnival can be a daunting experience for first-timers.
 The beaches and streets of Rio are literally bustling with crowds of millions.
-Everything is a little crazy, the hotels are booked out, and it can be a little difficult knowing where to go, when there is so many events on all across the city.
+Everything is a little crazy, the hotels are booked out, and it can be a little difficult knowing where to go, when there are so many events all across the city.

 Here are our answers to all to the most often asked questions to help you celebrate carnival in Rio 2020 with ease of mind!